Tyrant review: “State of Emergency”

 Nusrat, if you don’t remember, is Jamal’s daughter in law, whom he violated at her wedding.
 Well, she’s still getting a pretty bum deal, as she’s kidnapped by a couple preteen terrorists.
 They hole up in a convenience store, attempting to negotiate a ransom.
 Nusrat seems to be Tyrant‘s punching bag.
 She was raped last week, and spends most of this episode handcuffed with her brassiere exposed.
 She tries to appeal to one of the kidnappers by asking him “You’ve never seen a woman’s breasts before, have you?”
 Granted, she’s not trying to seduce him, but rather appealing to his desire for a future, but it’s a pretty tactless move on Tyrant‘s part nonetheless.

-READ: Tyrant review: "Gone Fishing"
+READ: Tyrant review: "Sins of the Father"

 Barry gets his arm twisted by his mother and John Tucker (Justin Kirk remains one of the show’s highlights) to appeal to his uncle, General Tariq, who wants to use Nusrat’s death to impose martial law.
 Tariq looks like the Middle Eastern version of Philip Baker Hall, but he lets Barry into the convenience store, and he’s able to talk the kidnappers into surrender – only to see them all shot in the head, a development that literally everyone saw coming.
 Barry’s response to this?
 A grimace.
 USA got knocked out of the World Cup yesterday, and people were more aggrieved by a sportsball game than Barry was by the murder of three children.
 So I think it’s safe to say that Tyrant is setting up Tariq as its villain.